The nitty-gritty details of how we run our nonprofit:

 Section 7.
 Action by Directors Without a Meeting.
 Any action required or permitted to be taken at a Directors’ meeting may be taken without a meeting if written consents, setting forth the action so taken, shall be signed by all the Directors.
 Any such action taken shall be effective only when all consents have been delivered to the Corporation, unless the consent specifies a different effective date.

 Section 8.
 Voting and Procedure.
 At any meeting of the Directors, every voting Director present either in person or pursuant to the provisions of Article IV, Section 6, shall be entitled to one vote.
 At a meeting at which there is a quorum present, a simple majority affirmative vote of the voting Directors present is required to pass a motion before the Board, unless otherwise set forth in these By-laws.
-Voting by proxy shall not be allowed in either Board or committee meetings.
+Voting by email shall be allowed when necessary, requiring access to items to be voted upon made available to all Directors.
+Voting by proxy shall not be allowed in either Board or committee meetings, nor via email.

 Section 1.
 Principal Officers.
-The officers of the Corporation shall be a President, a Vice President, a Secretary (Clerk), and a Treasurer (collectively, the “Officers”).
+The officers of the Corporation shall be a President, a Vice President, a Clerk, and a Treasurer (collectively, the “Officers”).
 All Officers shall be elected from among the Directors then serving at the time of the election.

 Section 2.
 Election and Term of Office.
 The officers of the Corporation shall normally be elected at the annual meeting of the Board of Directors, but may be elected to office at any meeting of the Board of Directors at which a quorum is present, by vote of the majority of the Directors present at the meeting.
 The Nominating Committee shall prepare a list of nominations for officer positions, and such list shall be delivered to each Director then serving, along with the notice of said meeting.
 Officers shall be elected to serve a one-year term if elected as an Officer at an annual meeting, or at the annual meeting prior to their one-year anniversary of being elected an Officer if they are elected at any meeting other than the annual meeting.
 Officers may be elected for successive terms, without limitation.

 Section 3.
 Vacancies.
-Vacancies among the officers, however arising, shall be filled by a majority vote of Directors present at any regular or special meeting of the Board at which a quorum is present.
+Vacancies among the officers, however arising, shall be filled by a majority vote of Directors present at any regular or special meeting of the Board at which a quorum is present, or by email vote made accessible to all Board members.
 The list of nominations for officer positions, recommended by the Nominating Committee, shall be included with the notice of the meeting at which election is proposed.

 Section 4.
 Additional Officers.
 The Board of Directors at any meeting may by resolution elect or appoint additional officers.
 The Board shall have authority to appoint, from time to time, such other officers as they may deem desirable, and to prescribe their qualifications and duties.